AIChubar/GPTJRPG/README.md

 You can find all the prompts in these scripts in the extracted game folder or in the Unity project on GitHub (https://github.com/AIChubar/GPTJRPG/tree/master/Assets/StreamingAssets/API).

-You can modify the OpenAI API parameters here, such as the 'model' that will be used and the 'temperature', by changing the variables set at the beginning of the script, 'model_param' and 'temperature_param'.
+You can modify the OpenAI API parameters here, such as the `model` that will be used and the `temperature`, by changing the variables set at the beginning of the script, `model_param` and `temperature_param`.
-We recommend using either GPT-4o (model_param = "gpt-4o") or GPT-3.5 turbo (model_param = "gpt-3.5-turbo-0125") models and temperature within the range 0.5 and 1.0.
+We recommend using either GPT-4o (`model_param = "gpt-4o"`) or GPT-3.5 turbo (`model_param = "gpt-3.5-turbo-0125"`) models and temperature within the range 0.5 and 1.0.

-The current model parameter for all scripts is set to use the model GPT-4o (model_param = "gpt-4o").
+The current model parameter for all scripts is set to use the model GPT-4o (`model_param = "gpt-4o"`).
 The Temperature is set to 0.6 for all scripts except the dialogue query, for which the temperature equals 1.0.
 The cost of creating one world currently ranges between $0.6$ and $0.8$.
-The most costly part is the dialogue query, and lowering its model parameter to GPT-3.5 turbo (model_param = "gpt-3.5-turbo-0125") reduces costs to approximately $0.3.
+The most costly part is the dialogue query, and lowering its model parameter to GPT-3.5 turbo (`model_param = "gpt-3.5-turbo-0125"`) reduces costs to approximately $0.3.

 Setting the temperature above the recommended value may cause a broken structure and can make this Game World unlaunchable.

 ## Default Game Worlds Settings

-The Game Worlds available in the game and generated ones can be found in the '...\GPT_JRPG_BUILD\GPT JRPG_Data\StreamingAssets\Worlds' folder.
+The Game Worlds available in the game and generated ones can be found in the `...\GPT_JRPG_BUILD\GPT JRPG_Data\StreamingAssets\Worlds` folder.
 We used two API parameter setups to generate the default Game Worlds:

 - The default temperature (described above) and the GPT-4o model for all queries.
 This setup was used to generate the Shattered Realms of Dusk Game World.
 - The default temperature (described above) and the GPT-4o model are used for all queries except the dialogue, which uses the GPT 3.5 turbo model.
 This setup was used to generate Darkened Spires of Eternity.